If you are unhappy with your results

 Ofqual has also confirmed its decisions on final resit entries to outgoing GCSEs, AS and A-levels.
 For more information about this, see our policy pages.

-November 2017 is a resit only series but is restricted to entries for English Language and Maths, and you'll need to resit all written exams.
-For other subjects, your earliest resit opportunity will be in June 2018, and you will also need to resit all written exams.
+To enter or resit exams in the November series, you’ll need to be aged 16 or over on 31 August in the previous year.
+Only English and Mathematics are available and you will need to resit all of your written exams.
+For other subjects, your earliest resit opportunity will be in June 2019, and you will also need to resit all written exams.

 - Resit opportunities in GCSE English

 - Resit opportunities in GCSE Mathematics